Shark Lake

 Shark Lake is a freshwater lake in the Goldfields-Esperance region of Western Australia approximately 13 km north of Esperance.

-It lays north of the townsite of Shark Lake, which was gazetted in 1967 and named after the lake.
+It lies north of the townsite of Shark Lake, which was gazetted in 1967 and named after the lake.

 The lake is situated within the Shark Lake Nature Reserve, which occupies an area of 16.1 ha and is one of the few permanent freshwater lakes and wetlands on the south coast.

 The lakes are predominantly fed by natural drainage from the agricultural areas to the north.
 Increased runoff and rising water tables from agricultural clearing have a large impact on the water quality of the lake.